Galen A. Knapp

 Born: July 1823 in New Hampshire

 G.A.
-Knapp was married to Sarah A. (Blanchard) Knapp on April 6th, 1850 in Franklin, Merrimack, New Hampshire and they had one daughter Ella J. Knapp.
+Knapp was married to Sarah A. (Blanchard) Knapp on April 6th, 1850 in Franklin, Merrimack, New Hampshire and they had two children one daughter Ella J. Knapp and we are not sure about the other.

 He was a civil war veteran that enlisted Sept.
 18, 1861 and served until 1865.
 When he left the army, he did receive a pension.
 His time in the military was hard and he turned to drinking in order to kill the demons of war still raging in his head.